rylek90/BioinformaticsKKR/README.md

 - align sequences using various methods and parameters
 - find edit distance

-We use .NET Framework and .NET Bio library in order to achieve the task.
+We use .NET Framework and .NET Bio library.
 We use Modern UI template on the top of the view layer.

 ##Authors